JOTHIKRISHNA0109/Python-progams/README.md

 Day 004- N natural numbers

-Day 005- Check weather prime number
+Day 005- Prime number or not